Proud history as 'Geothermal' school for northern Taupō catchment

 A quiet rural school nestled in Wairakei village.
 Easily accessible at the junction of state highway's 1 & 5 and the Eastern Transit route, less than 10 minute drive North of Taupō.

-Catering for children drawn mainly from the surrounding areas north of the Taupo control bridge.
+Catering for children drawn from the surrounding areas north of the Taupo control bridge.
 Wairakei Primary School is located in a small geothermal village of 150 houses in close proximity (8 kilometres) to the larger town of Taupō.
 The school opened in 1959.
 The "rural" school roll is increasing and drawing from farming, professional and lifestyle families.
 With a current school makeup approximately 80% Caucasian and 20% Maori from both urban and rural communities.

 Our children not only settled in well within the first few weeks, they have gone on to excel.
 Our eldest child only spent one year at Wairakei Primary School before moving onto Intermediate but this was the best preparation we could have asked for.
 Wairakei Primary School has a great family atmosphere; the teachers are very welcoming, encouraging parent interaction. - Steve and Tracy Lynch